Overview – Masai Mara NR

 The Wildebeest Migration

 The Masai Mara is one of the best parks in Africa for seeing big cats.
 Even leopards are generally relaxed, and their behavior can easily be observed.
+Cheetah are often spotted on the open savannah eyeing off their next meal.
 Of the other Big Five, elephant and buffalo are plentiful, but black rhino is trickier and can only be found in certain areas.

 Masai Mara has a generally mild climate that doesn’t deviate too much from a comfortable 25°C/77°F in the region’s Dry season (June to October).
 Variations in temperature are mainly due to changes in altitude in the park, with conditions getting cooler the higher you climb.
 The Wet season (November to May) comprises a shorter and a longer rainy period that sandwich a brief dry spell.